-The problem of the interplay and interaction of the nations is largely, if not entirely, a psychological one.
+The problem of the interplay and interaction of the nations is largely a psychological one.
 The soul of a nation is potent in its effect.
 The national thoughtform (built up over the centuries by the thinking, the goals and the ambitions of a nation) constitutes its ideal objective and is most effective in conditioning the people.
 A Pole, a Frenchman, an American, a Hindu, a Britisher or a German are easily recognized, no matter where they may be.
 This recognition is not based solely upon appearance, intonation or habits but primarily upon the expressed mental attitude, the sense of relativity and a general national assertiveness.
 These indications express reaction to the particular national thoughtform under which the man has been raised.
 If this reaction makes him a good cooperative citizen within the national boundaries, that is good and to be desired.
-If it makes him assertive, [page 31] arrogant, critical of the nationals of other countries and separative in his thinking, he is then contributing to world disunity and, en masse, to international disruption.
+If it makes him assertive, arrogant, critical of the nationals of other countries and separative in his thinking, he is then contributing to world disunity and, en masse, to international disruption.
 This menaces the peace of the world.
 The problem, therefore, becomes one in which all people share.
-Nations can be (and often are) anti-social, and all nations have within them these anti-social elements.
+Nations can be (and often are) anti-social, [Page 12] and all nations have within them these anti-social elements.

-It is wise, however, to remember that this stage of nationalism, with its long predisposing past of aggression, greed, self-interest and national pride, is proof of a satisfactory evolutionary process; it is a guarantee of the future development of the race of men.
-Individuals pass through similar stages on their way to group usefulness and group awareness.
 Self-interest distinguishes most men at this time, with attendant weaknesses.
-Yet, in all countries, there are those who have outgrown these self-centered attitudes and there are many who are more interested in civic and the national good than in themselves.
+Yet, in all countries, there are those who have outgrown these self-centred attitudes and there are many who are more interested in civic and the national good than in themselves.
 A few, a very few in relation to the mass of men, are internationally minded and preoccupied with the welfare of humanity, as a whole.
-They eagerly desire recognition of the One World, of the One Humanity.
+They eagerly desire recognition of the one world, of the one humanity.

-The stage of national selfishness and the fixed determination to preserve national integrity—interpreted often in terms of boundaries and the expansion of trade—must gradually fade out; the nations must pass eventually to a more beneficent realization and come to the point where they regard their national cultures, their national resources and their ability to serve mankind as the contributions which they must make to the good of the whole.
+The stage of national selfishness and the fixed determination to preserve national integrity—interpreted often in terms of boundaries and the expansion of trade—must gradually fade out.
+The nations must pass eventually to a more beneficent realization and come to the point where they regard their national cultures, their national resources and their ability to serve mankind as the contributions which they must make to the good of the whole.
 Emphasis upon worldly possessions or extensive territory is no sign of maturity; fighting to preserve these or to expand them is a sign of adolescent immaturity.
-From the standpoint [page 32] of integration as a nation and civilization Germany is immature as is modern Italy.
-Mankind is only now growing up; only now is humanity demonstrating a wider sense of responsibility, of ability to handle its problems or to think in larger terms.
-The present world war is symptomatic of immaturity, of adolescent thinking, of uncontrolled childish emotions and of a demand—by anti-social nations—for that which does not belong to them.
-Like children, they cry for “more”.
+Mankind is now growing up; only now is humanity demonstrating a wider sense of responsibility, of ability to handle its problems or to think in larger terms.
+The late world war was symptomatic of immaturity, of adolescent thinking, of uncontrolled childish emotions and of a demand—by anti-social nations—for that which does not belong to them.
+Like children, they cry for "more".